viciousviper/DokanCloudFS/README.md

   ```
     - The **mount** command will mount the drives configured in *IgorSoft.DokanCloudFS.Mounter.exe.config*, optionally filtered by the specified user names.
       - If you use the **-p|--passPhrase** option for the first time, previously unencrypted persisted settings **of the drives mounted at this time** - and all newly acquired authentication credentials - will be encrypted with the specified pass phrase.
 Persisted settings of drives not mounted at this time will remain as they are.
-    - The **reset** command will purge all persisted settings and require you to explicitely login on the next start of *IgorSoft.DokanCloudFS.Mounter.exe*.
+    - The **reset** command will purge all persisted settings and require you to explicitly login on the next start of *IgorSoft.DokanCloudFS.Mounter.exe*.

 ### Sample configuration